pcarbo/kyoto/README.md

 [fork](http://help.github.com/articles/fork-a-repo) the repository,
 and clone it on your local machine.

-Once you have completed these steps, you are ready to move on to the exercises below.
+Once you have completed these steps, you should be able to run the scripts in R by starting the program in the **kyoto/R** directory, or by changing the working directory in R to **kyoto/R** using the **setwd** function in R. (Here, **kyoto** is the name of the folder containing all the files you downloaded from this reposistory).

 ###Overview of data files